NOAA-OWP/DMOD/python/lib/core/README.md

 KeyError: '3067171c0'
 ```

-This sort of error occurs when the an instantiated object has fallen out of scope _before_ another process has had
+This sort of error occurs when an instantiated object has fallen out of scope _before_ another process has had
 a chance to use it.
 The Server (in this case the `dmod.core.context.DMODObjectServer`) that the manager (in this case
 the `dmod.core.context.DMODObjectManager`) keeps track of objects via reference counters.
 When a proxy is created, the
 real object is created on the instantiated server and its reference count increases.
 When the created proxy leaves